-It’s extremely important though, that if you do freedom camp anywhere, that you obey certain rules.
-Don’t destroy the nature, don’t litter and don’t use the ground as a toilet, be respectful.
+It’s extremely important though, that if you do a freedom camp anywhere, you obey certain rules.
+Don’t destroy nature, don’t litter, and don’t use the ground as a toilet, be respectful.

-There is nothing more off putting then seeing used toilet paper flying around near a beautiful natural wonder.
+There is nothing more off-putting than seeing used toilet paper flying around near a beautiful natural wonder.
 I am sure, that with tourism in Iceland growing at an unfathomable speed, the local government will look into enforcing the rules more strictly, especially if the tourists don’t respect the land.

 3. Use public swimming pools for the hot springs and showers

-Pretty much every little town has it’s own swimming pool complex with steam room and hot tub.
+Pretty much every little town has its own swimming pool complex with a steam room and hot tub.

 4. Visit Reykjavik campsite before hitting the road

-That’s probably one of the best tips I can give you before you start your roadtrip in Iceland.
+That’s probably one of the best tips I can give you before you start your road trip to Iceland.

 The campsite in Reykjavik is a gold mine for anyone who just got to this country.